-Last updated on September 10th, 2020 at 01:34 pm
+Last updated on November 24th, 2020 at 02:06 am

 Top 5 National Parks in Colombia

-#1.
-Tayrona National Park in Colombia
+1. Tayrona National Park

 While most people visit for its undeniable beauty, the park also has a very rich history.
 About 1500 years ago, Tayrona was inhabited by a group known as the Tayrona tribe.
 The coast and the jungle were their territories for almost two centuries.
 To this day direct descendants of these tribes (the Koguis) live in the area and carry on the original tribe’s traditions.
 For more information, take a guided tour of the region.
 It’s sure to fascinate any traveler.
-Read more >> Tour of Tayrona National Park, Colombia’s Best Beach

-#2.
-Rosario and San Bernardo Corals National Park
+2. Rosario and San Bernardo Corals National Park

 While here, take a day tour to the Rosario Islands from Cartagena.
 On this tour, snorkel in the deep blue water, and admire the unobstructed views of the beautiful underwater park.
-After, enjoy the rest of the day relaxing on the island, and indulge in a local meal of fresh fish and coconut rice.
-Learn more about our tours in Cartagena Colombia.
+After, enjoy the rest of the day relaxing on the island, and indulge in a local Colombian cusine of fresh fish and coconut rice.

-#3.
-Iguaque Flora & Fauna Sanctuary
+3. Iguaque Flora & Fauna Sanctuary

 Located near Boyaca, Colombia, this national park is known for the Iguaque Lagoon.
 The Iguaque Lagoon is a holy site to the indigenous tribe that lived in the region.
 According to their mythology, the lake is where all life originated.
 There is a reason these people created this story – the region is breathtaking.
 It features seven other lagoons that travelers can access through along trails in the park.

-#4.
-La Macarena National and Ecological Reserve Park
+4. La Macarena National and Ecological Reserve Park

 According to some scientists, La Macarena National and Ecological Reserve Park may be the most biodiverse region in the world!
-As Colombia’s first ecological reserve, the territory was named a national park in 1971.
+As Colombia’s first ecological reserve, the territory became a national park in 1971.
 Featuring over 550 species of birds, 1200 insects, 100 reptiles, among others (monkeys, jaguars, cougars, etc.), there is plenty to see here.
-While the number and diversity of fauna is incredible, Caño Cristales is even more amazing.
+While the number and diversity of fauna are incredible, Caño Cristales is even more amazing.

-#5.
-Amacayacu National Park
+5. Amacayacu National Park

 Are you ready to explore the vast abundance of nature in Colombia’s most beautiful national parks?
 Now’s your chance.
 Contact us today!
 Our expert Travel Consultants are happy to help you arrange, customize, and finalize your South America plans.
 Seamlessly combine a Colombia tour with a side trip to Brazil, Ecuador, or Peru!
 Anything is possible at SouthAmerica.travel, where our name is our passion.